crate/crate-howtos/docs/performance/inserts/index.rst

 the operation.
 Insert requests are then grouped and sent to the nodes that hold each primary shard.

-There are a number of different ways to reduce the processing overhead of these steps.
-Either by eliminating needless repetition of steps, or by reducing the work needed to be done by one of the steps.
+You can reduce the processing overhead by either eliminating the needless repetition of some steps or by reducing the work needed to be done by one or more steps.

 This section of the guide will show you how.